YeiPihh/LCK_CHT/README.md

 ## Starting the Project

-To start the project, from the root directory, run the following command:
+To start the project, from the directory "MY-APP", run the following command:

 yarn run start